Aches and Pains at Midlife

 - Exercise.
-“Regular exercise increases muscle mass, which supports your musculoskeletal structure,” said Chatrath.
+“Regular exercise supports your bones, muscles and joints by increasing your strength and flexibility,” said Lister.
 Timmer added, “Remaining sedentary can accelerate arthritis because the fluid in the joints becomes stagnant.”
-Non-impact exercise, such as walking or swimming, is easy on already painful joints.
+Non-impact exercise, such as walking or swimming, is easy on painful joints.

 - Sit up straight.
 How many times do you look down at your cell phone?
 Addiction to technology, especially smartphones, strains your back over time.
 Resist looking at your phone every few minutes.
 Also, don’t forget to sit up straight at your desk.

 If you notice discomfort starting to creep into daily activities, slow down and make it a priority to address the needs of your body.
 There are options for all degrees of pain.
-You only get one life; choose to live yours pain free.
+You only get one life; choose to live yours with less pain.

 Talk to your health care provider about ongoing pain and how to manage your health.